Little Foot: How "Little Foot" lived

 In 1995, the first description of the four first discovered foot bones was published.
 The authors explained that this Australopithecus specimen walked upright but was also able to live in trees with the help of grasping movements.
 This would be possible due to the still opposable big toe.

 The construction of the foot differs only slightly from a chimpanzee.
 Clarke saw foot bones discovered in 1998 which confirmed this initial assessment.
 His description, according to the known Laetoli footprints of Australopithecus and the arrangement of the foot bones discovered in the Silberberg Grotto, exhibits a high degree of compliance.

 In his 1999 description of the fossil bones of the hand, Clarke pointed out that the length of the palm of the hand as well as the length of the finger bone was significantly shorter than that of chimpanzees and gorillas.
 The hand was like that of modern humans, known as relatively unspecialized.

 Referring to predator finds, who lived at the time of the Australopithecus in Africa, Clarke joined the view of Jordi Sabater who in 1997 had argued that sleeping on the ground at night was too dangerous for Australopithecus.
 He believed it seemed more likely that Australopithecus slept in the trees, similar to today's living chimpanzees and gorillas that make sleeping nests.
 Due to the features of the fossil, he also believed it likely that Australopithecus spent parts of their days searching for food in the trees.

 At the end of 2008, Clarke published a reconstruction of the circumstances which allowed the fossil to remain so unusually well preserved in contrast to other bones found in the same cave, which apparently had been washed over longer periods of time in their final storage location.
-The fossil also shows no damage by predators so the assumption can be made that the fossils were not moved to the cave to be fed on by predators.
+The fossil also shows no damage by predators so the assumption can be made that the fossils were not moved to the cave by predators to be fed on.
 However, individual bones are broken, which possibly can be traced back to the quarry work in the early 20th century.
 The opening could have become clogged with materials such as rocks, so no water could penetrate and wash away the bones of the remaining carcass.